jhuei0831/vote-front/code-style.md

-Always use React functional components.
+1. Always use React functional components.

-Always add comments.
+2. Always add comments.

+3. Use @tanstack/react-query for data CRUD.

+4. Use @tanstack/react-router for routing.